OpusCapita/react-dashboard/README.md

 # React Dashboard

 ## !!!
 Work in progress.
-## See [issues](https://github.com/OpusCapita/react-dashboard/issues) for monitor bugfix and enchancements progress.
+## See [issues](https://github.com/OpusCapita/react-dashboard/issues) to monitor bugfix and enchancements progress.

 Draggable and resizable dashboard component.